 - Tools such as ‘life cycle analysis’ are also employed to examine building material options, determine construction processes and improve supply chain management.
 This approach has enabled the embodied energy of the development to be measured, whilst also delivering a sustainable supply chain process.

-- The development of Hotel Lutetia is very proud to have attained an excellent rating from BREEAM.
+- The development of Lutetia Paris is very proud to have attained an excellent rating from BREEAM.
 BREEAM is the world’s leading sustainability assessment method for masterplanning projects, infrastructure and buildings.
 It recognises and reflects the value in higher performing assets across the built environment lifecycle, from new construction to in-use and refurbishment.